SuperPWA/super-progressive-web-apps/readme.txt

 * New in version 1.2: Support for theme-color.
 * New in version 1.2: Now you can edit the Application Name and Application Short name.
 * New in version 1.2: Set the start page of your PWA.
-* New in version 1.2: Set AMP version of the start page.
+* New in version 1.2: Set Accelerated Mobile Pages (AMP) version of the start page.
 Supported plugins: AMP for WordPress, AMP for WP, Better AMP, AMP Supremacy, WP AMP.
 * New in version 1.3: Added support for high-quality splash screen.
 You can now set the 512x512 icon for the splash screen of your Progressive Web App.
 * New in version 1.3: Super Progressive Web Apps now accounts for content updates and will update the cache as you update the website.
 * New in version 1.3: Improved in-browser service worker update handling.
+* New in version 1.4: You can now set the default orientation of your PWA.
+Choose from "any" (Follow Device Orientation), "Portrait" and "Landscape".

 **Upcoming features:**